Oh, it’s you again. Hello, fear.

 It’s common to belittle our fears and try to pre-maturely cleanse them away.
 But just because we’re afraid, doesn’t mean we’re toxic or failing or falling off the spiritual wagon.
 Fear is one of the many colors in our emotional palette, and it’s often there for a reason.
 There’s nothing weak or less evolved about being frightened.
-And guess what, you’re not alone.
+And like I said, you’re not alone.
 We’re all scared.
 No one is fearless.

 Anyone who lives with cancer (myself included), will tell you that managing fear is an ever-evolving practice.
 Sometimes the shifts happen quite easily, other times our fears refuse to be rushed (and they really hate being trivialized).
 It took me over ten years to have a realistic perspective about my own health terrors.
 And let me be honest, I’m still working on it.
 Though I had the same information that I have now, time and experience have had a tremendous impact on how I work with my fears.

 Fear is normal and, to a certain extent, it’s important.
-We can thank fear when it makes us get a lump checked or tells us not to get into a van with that guy.
+We can thank fear when it makes us get a lump checked or tells us not to walk alone down that dark alley.
 We can have gratitude for fear when it shakes us awake or jolts us from complacency.
 But while fear can play a very valuable role in igniting action, we can’t let it run our lives—especially if our fears are totally unfounded or irrational.
-Once we receive the message (the ah-ha!) we need to disable the fear alarm, turn it off, cool it down.
-Because no one can thrive in a constant state of panic, our bodies aren’t built for that, and neither are our spirits.
+Once we receive the message (the ah-ha!), we need to disable the fear alarm, turn it off, cool it down.
+Because no one can thrive in a constant state of panic, our bodies aren’t built for that (and neither are our spirits).

-Listen: Once you’ve made contact with what’s coming up for you, ask fear what it’s trying to say.
+2. Listen: Once you’ve made contact with what’s coming up for you, ask fear what it’s trying to say.
 Request that it communicate in a calm, coherent way.
-Don’t rush it… unless of course Freddy Krueger hops out from behind the next tree, in which case you should save the analysis for later and run very fast!
-But if the monsters are only in your very colorful imagination, have some R.E.S.P.E.C.T., mind your manners, and don’t interrupt.
+Don’t rush it.
+(Unless, of course, Freddy Krueger hops out from behind the next tree, in which case you should save the analysis for later and run very fast!)
+But if the monsters are only in your very colorful imagination, have some R.E.S.P.E.C.T., mind your manners and don’t interrupt.
 Let fear speak.
 Listen.

-Here’s a quick tour down one of my irrational rabbit holes: An impending doctor appointment.
+5. Here’s a quick tour down one of my irrational rabbit holes: An impending doctor appointment.
 All I could think of was how my disease had progressed and that I’d like to invite you all to my funeral.
 What kind of food should be served?
 Should there be a DJ?
 No, that’s not serious enough.
 Who should get my good jewelry?
 My mom and my sister.
-Will Brian remember to feed Lola?
-Oh, god, Lola is going to die!
-Lola is dead.
+Will Brian remember to feed Lola and Buddy?
 And Brian is so lonely.
-I love Brian and I miss him.
+I love Brian, and I miss him.
 Maybe he should start dating again.
-But not someone younger then me.
-OH MY GOD Brian is dating a hot 20 year old!
+But not someone younger than me.
+OH MY GOD, Brian is dating a hot 20 year old!
 I hate Brian.

 If I can grab myself out of that loop, I’ll probably have a good ole laugh, acknowledge the underlying anxiety, head to Target for some trash mags or watch a great movie (while holding Brian’s hand).
-However, if I’m unable to see my fantasy for what it really is (stress) then the next time Brian asks where the almond butter is, I’ll tell him to ask his child bride!
+However, if I’m unable to see my fantasy for what it really is (stress), then the next time Brian asks where the almond butter is, I’ll tell him to ask his new lover!

-Being afraid doesn’t make you inadequate: Many of us feel embarrassed and ashamed of our fears.
+Being afraid doesn’t make you inadequate.
+Many of us feel embarrassed and ashamed of our fears.
 We’ve been conditioned to believe that fear makes us weak.
 “Grow up.
 Man up.
 It’s not cool to be scared.
 Don’t be such a cry baby.”
 But stored up fears never make us stronger.
-Quite the opposite, stored up fears break us (emotionally and physically).
-If you want to set a powerful example for yourself and others, give your fears a voice.
+Quite the opposite, in fact.
+Stored up fears break us (emotionally and physically).
+If you want to set a powerful example for yourself and others, give your fear a voice.
 Talk it out.
 Call a friend.
 Chat with the friend within.
 Book a session with that good therapist.
 Pray.
 Ask for help.
 It’s all around you.

-Take Action: Another way to gain clarity is to get back into my body through movement.
-Activating our bodies changes our perspective.
-A walk, a run, a bike ride, some inversions (they really help!), whatever it takes to snap out of the fear feedback loop.
+6. Take Action: Another way to gain clarity is to get back into my body through movement.
+Activating our bodies changes our perspectives.
+A walk, a run, a bike ride or some inversions (they really help!)—whatever it takes to snap out of the fear feedback loop.